dhh1128/codecraft.co/good-code-is-named-right.md

 <p style="text-align:center;padding-left:30px;"><span style="color:#000080;"><strong>Extra Credit</strong></span></p>
 <p style="padding-left:30px;"><em><span style="color:#000080;">Find a place in code where you have a weak or inconsistent metaphor.
 List implications of that metaphor problem.
 Brainstorm improvements; if one of the improvements seems particularly helpful, implement it.</span></em></p>

----

-Exploring the Power of Deixis | Codecraft (2014-09-23 08:35:03)

-[…] than one name for the same item), because they understand that names may be temporary, and that some names are more intrinsic than others.
-Again, a programming ecosystem could facilitate […]